equinetic/LightML.jl/STRUCTURE.md

 ```

 # Notes
+- **Common files, nomenclature** - each folder root to *src/* specificies a *component*.
+Each component has a *component.jl* file at the root of its own directory which is imported in the primary module file.
 - **learning algos** - I think these should become more modular so people can tinker a little more.
 In the spirit of LightML there will still be a full suite of native implementations.
 - **src/solvers** - if the native / backend files become too bloated this may be split to *./native* and *./backends* sub directories.
 - **src/utils** - moving model eval & diagnostics to a dedicated directory. changing up naming convention in utils to verbs since these are all actions performed on data or models.